reimandlab/needleplot/examples.md

 Please read [Quick start](https://github.com/reimandlab/needleplot#quick-start) and see this [online demo](https://jsfiddle.net/58hy6fet/4/) demo before proceeding.

-For brevity the basic set-up (including JavaScript files, CSS styles and HTML) was omitted in the examples below.
+For brevity the basic set-up (JavaScript, CSS, and HTML) is omitted in the examples below.

-#### Needleplot based on mutations' count
+### Needleplot based on mutations' count

-Just specify mutation count in the `value` field.
+Specify mutation count in the `value` field.

 [Run →](https://jsfiddle.net/58hy6fet/6/)